Learn online to Manage Staff

 Risks and challenges

 As an HR officer you will be dealing with staff problems, complaints and issues.
 This may be stressful at times.
 Staff may also confide in personal problems which may be emotionally stressful.
-You may also be involved in staff dismissals and letting people know they weren’t successful in gaining employment, so you may be dealing with people who are emotional and disappointed.
+You may also be involved in staff dismissals and letting people know they were not successful in gaining employment, so you may be dealing with people who are emotional and disappointed.

 How to become an HR officer